algokittens/algoNFTs/batch_update_arc69/README.md

 This pipeline requires two dependencies which have to be installed prior to running.

-AlgoSDK which can be installed using PIP, but opening up your terminal and running the following:
+AlgoSDK which can be installed using [PIP](https://pypi.org/) , by opening up your terminal and running the following:

 ```pip3 install py-algorand-sdk```